The US Constitution Paraphrased

 - provide a way to defend us all

-- encourage the good of the general [national] public
+- encourage the good of the general [collective] public

 - preserve the advantage of liberty for ourselves and our descendants